 Acceptable Humanities courses are those that encourage students to analyze and appreciate works of philosophical, historical, literary, aesthetic and cultural importance.
-Advanced foreign language and advanced ESL courses may be approved if they include substantial literary or cultural aspects.
+Advanced foreign language and ESL courses (which do not have a principal focus on skills acquisition) may be approved if they include substantial literary or cultural aspects.
 Theater and film courses may be approved if taught with emphasis on substantial historical, literary, or cultural aspects.
 Advanced English Composition courses may be approved if they include significant literary and humanities content and/or a methodological, epistemological, or theoretical focus.